 The Commission adheres to Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 958-205, which sets standards for reporting on financial statements of not-for-profit organizations.
 ASC 958-205 requires the classification and presentation of net assets in two categories: net assets with donor restrictions and net assets without donor restrictions.
 Net assets without donor restrictions are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Commission.
 These assets may be used at the discretion of the Commission's management and board of directors.
-Net assets with donor restrictions are subject to stipulations imposed by donors, and grantors.
-Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Commission or by the passage of time.
+Net assets with donor restrictions are temporary in nature; those restrictions will be met by actions of the Commission or by the passage of time.
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated be maintained in perpetuity.